CivicaDigital/MongoRocks/README.md

     finished restoring mongo_rocks.students (10000 documents)
     done

-Now, for the last time, open the Mongo shell again.
+Now open the Mongo shell again.
 Have a look around and satisfy yourself that it's in good order:

     > show dbs
     admin        0.000GB